-From August 2020, television licences will no longer be free for all people over 75.
-However, if you are claiming Pension Credit you will qualify for a free TV licence.
-Here we advise on how to find out if you are eligible for Pension Credit and how to apply.
+Television licences are no longer free for all people over 75.
+However, if you are claiming Pension Credit and 75 or over, you will qualify for a free TV licence.
+Here we advise on how to find out if you are eligible for Pension Credit and how to apply